James-Gryphon/middling-works/README.md

 9) Ultimate (ULT), the best ever (even in its current imperfect state) service for playing Ultimate Tic-Tac-Toe with a person.
 10) Mail, a forum-inspired private/group messaging service with a unique 'chapters' feature for organizing information in threads.
 I've seen a lot of forums, but I've never seen one with something like this.
 11) Early work towards setting up a subscription service option.
 This worked as far as restricting access to certain features, but there's no mechanism to actually automatically promote an account or to link it with a payment service.
 I didn't get to that part.
-###  Why the (EVIL NON-FREE) license?
-I like the MIT license myself.
-But I told one of my collaborators that he would be a 'life member'.
-I may not benefit from this anymore myself, but I intend to make sure that if someone starts a subscription service that does the same things I had in mind, he'll keep that perk.
-If he tells me he doesn't want this, then we'll switch.
 ### Are there any pictures?
 I'm afraid not.
 Archive.org isn't much help either, since it breaks the CSS files.
 I give you my personal guarantee, though, that when this was up on the site early June, 2025, not only did the vast majority of the site work, it even looked pretty spiffy (provided that you like solarized websites with a '90s/early '00s aesthetic).
 This repository isn't a bunch of stuff I never got close to completing - it's a lot of finished features, topped off with a couple of big ones that were nearly done.
 ### If it's so great why did you stop?